adamedx/winbox/README.md

 In addition to the default recipe, additional recipes with more focused functionality may be used.

+### Standard recipes
+The following recipes are all included by the default recipe.
+However, if you need to use only a subset of the recipes included by the default, you can list the desired subset of the recipes below in your run list when executing `chef-client`.

 ### winbox::chocolatey_install
 Install the Chocolatey package manager.